Pinching operators for approximating multiphoton entangled states: Classical Simulation

 Higher thresholds and lower pinching strengths can give stronger violations, but the optimal values will depend on $n$.
-We considered violations of Mermin's inequality for different photon number states, with a single value of $r$ and $\gamma$ selected for each value of $n$.
+We considered violations of Mermin's inequality for different photon number states, with a single value of $r$ and $\gamma$ selected for each value of $n$ that gives near-optimal violation.
 A summary of these results for $n \in \{ 3, 4, 5 \}$ is shown in Table \ref{tbl:Mermin}.
 The Mermin statistic, $M_n$, was computed over $2^{20}$ random realizations, and this process was repeated twenty times to further assess variability.
 For example, for $n = 3$ we chose $r = 0.6$ and $\gamma = 2.3$ and obtained a sample mean of $M_3 = 3.60$ with a standard deviation of $0.03$.
 In the table, these results are compared against experimentally observed Mermin inequality violations in photonic and superconducting qubit experiments.
+The values of $n$ are common to both our model and the corresponding experiments; however, $r$ and $\gamma$ are model parameters that have no corresponding experimental values.
 We find that our model is capable of producing violations that are comparable to or larger than those observed experimentally.
+Given that the optical experiments used fusion gates to create the state, it may be difficult to use our work to recommend specific improvements other than to say that the optimal amount of squeezing used in spontaneous parametric down-conversion should be sensitive to the detectors used as well as the complete optical setup.